 We also provide management services to a limited number of centers through service-only agreements under which the medical equipment is owned by the hospital or other third parties.
 We typically receive a management fee from each center equal to a contracted percentage of the center's revenue net of specified operating expenses.
-We also provide management services to Chang'an Hospital through a service-only agreement under which we receive a management fee equal to a percentage of the total revenues of the general hospital.
 Revenues derived from providing management services through service-only agreements are accounted for as "management services" on our consolidated statement of operation.
-As of December 31, 2009, we managed three centers under service-only agreements.
-We converted six centers managed under service-only agreements in August 2009 to five centers managed under lease and management services arrangement by purchasing the medical equipment housed in the six centers.
-As a result, we expect our total net revenues from management services to decrease in the near future due to a decrease in the number of centers under service-only agreements.
+As of December 31, 2010, we managed four centers under service-only agreements.